 On this day in 1660, Samuel Pepys “did send for a cup of tee, a China drink, of which I had never drunk before”.

-On a related note, the site of the first coffee house in London, at the sign of “Pasqua Rosee’s Head”, is visited on our “Aldgate, Bishopsgate and beyond” standard walk.
+The very first of the coffee-houses to open was at the sign of “Pasqua Rosee’s Head”, just off Cornhill, in 1652.
 The eponymous Pasqua Rosee was employed as a man-servant by one Daniel Edwards, a London merchant, member of the Levant Company and trader in Turkish goods, and he appears to have run the coffee-shop as a sideline, in partnership with one Christopher Bowman, a freeman of the City and former coachman of Edwards’s father-in-law, Alderman Thomas Hodges.
-It is thought that Rosee and Edwards met in Smyrna in Anatolia, and that Rosee was originally from Ragusa in Sicily, although ultimately of ethnic Greek extraction.
+It is thought that Rosee and Edwards met in Smyrna in Anatolia, although also that Rosee was ultimately of ethnic Greek extraction.
 The “Coffee House”, also just off Cornhill, the “Globe” and “Morat’s”, in Exchange Alley, and an unnamed coffee-house in St Paul’s Churchyard, were also all open by the early 1660s, and all referred to in Pepys’s diary, in addition to the aforementioned unnamed tea-house.